Cornell-Food-Safety-AI-Repository/Predicting-Salmonella-and-Campylobacter-presence-in-raw-chicken-carcass/README.md

 # *Salmonella* and *Campylobacter* in raw chicken carcass

+🐔 This dataset contains meteorological and temporal data for raw chicken carcass samples tested for the presence of *Salmonella* and *Campylobacter*

+📖 This dataset was sourced from “Dataset: Raw Poultry (Current)” at the USDA FSIS website (https://www.fsis.usda.gov/news-events/publications/raw-poultry-sampling).
+Our dataset includes only the samples categorized as "Animal-Chicken-Broiler / Young Chicken Carcass Rinse," as at the time of data acquisition in October 2023, testing results for other categories of raw poultry product were not merged.

 # Sample Analysis
 ## Overview
-This dataset contains raw chicken carcass sampling data from various poultry establishments across the United States.
-The data are analyzed for the presence of *Salmonella* and *Campylobacter*, critical for monitoring food safety standards.
-Additionally, the dataset includes detailed weather data corresponding to the collection dates, providing insights into environmental factors that may influence bacterial detection results.

-## Data Source
-This dataset is provided by the USDA's Food Safety and Inspection Service (FSIS).
-All data have been collected under strict quality control and assurance procedures to ensure their accuracy and reliability.

-## Usage
-This dataset is intended for researchers and professionals in food safety, public health monitoring, and environmental science.
-It allows for the analysis of bacterial contamination in raw chicken and understanding how various environmental factors might impact such results.
+**Prediction task**:
+- Classification for predicting the presence of Salmonella in the raw chicken carcass
+- Classification for predicting the presence of Campylobacter in the raw chicken carcass

+**Predictor and outcome variables**:
+- The detailed description of metadata for predictor and outcome variables is accessible under the file name "SalCampChicken_Metadata.csv"
+- The cleaned dataset is accessible under the file name "SalCampChicken_clean.csv"

+**Evaluation metrics**:
+- The classification model was evaluated on ROC AUC, sensitivity, specificity, and F1 score
+- The specific packages for calculating these metrics are accessible in the model training script under the file name "Customize_script.py"

 # Sample Analysis
 ## Overview